janstrng/Evaluating-IoT-devices/Framework.md

 We have during development based the framework on devices with basic funcitonalities that is commonly found in households.
 These devices are commonly connected with Wifi and process data by communicating with an external server.
 The devices make use of and collect telemetric data from sensors such as thermometer, cameras, microphones and electric meter.

 ## Limitations
-The framework is not a methodology of how to performe a penetration-test or find new vulnerabilities in IoT-devices.
+The framework is not a methodology of how to perform a penetration-test or find new vulnerabilities in IoT-devices.
 The main goal is to get an indication of how security has been taken into consideration in regards to the end-user by the provider.
-The framework does not replace GDPR or other requirements, but is a suggestion for users and vendors, with limited resources, of how to evaluate the security of an IoT-device with the use of open source resources and tools.
+The framework does not replace GDPR or other requirements, but is a suggestion for users and vendors, with limited resources, of how to evaluate the security of an IoT-device with the use of publically available resources and tools.
 The framework does not include criteria for implementation of functionalities and will not make use of methods that require specialized knowledge such as code-reviewing and vulnerability-hunting/ research.
 The main focus of the framework are for devices that primarily use Wifi as a method of communication, thus other protocols such as Zigbee and Z-wave have been left out of the scope.